Welcome Guest to Computer System Consulting!

 Formulas: Combine with dandelion root for digestion; with chamomile for relaxation

-Contra Indications: Bark contains amygdalin (cyanide risk if overused); avoid in pregnancy; consult healthcare provider
+Contra Indications: Bark contains amygdalin (cyanide risk if overused); avoid in Pregnancy; consult healthcare provider

-Preparation: Decoction: Simmer 1 tsp bark in 1 cup water for 10 minutes; Dried fruit: Soak 5-10 prunes overnight
+Preparation: Decoction: Simmer 1 tsp bark in 1 cup water for 10 minutes; dried fruit: Soak 5-10 prunes overnight

 Chinese: No documented use in Traditional Chinese Medicine

-Veterinary: Used for digestive issues or wound treatment in livestock
+Veterinary: Used for Digestive issues or wound treatment in livestock

 Homeopathic: No known homeopathic use documented